Awesome

 The four parallel methods in xDiT can be configured in a hybrid manner, optimizing communication patterns to best suit the underlying network hardware.

 As shown in the following picture, xDiT offers a set of APIs to adapt DiT models in huggingface/diffusers to hybrid parallel implementation through simple wrappers.
-If the model you require is not available in the model zoo, developing it yourself is straightforward; please refer to our Dev Guide.
+If the model you require is not available in the model zoo, developing it by yourself is not so difficult; please refer to our Dev Guide.

-We also have implemented the following parallel stategies for reference:
+We also have implemented the following parallel strategies for reference:

 - Tensor Parallelism